A bowl of white balsamic vinaigrette drizzled on a fresh green salad with ingredients in the background.

 Easy to Make

 At its core, this dressing is just a blend of vinegar, oil, plus optional seasonings.
 That means it is quick to put together in a home kitchen, which is perfect for busy cooks.
 If you know how to whisk or stir, you can whip up a batch in a few minutes.
-Compared to store-bought brands like “Newman’s own white balsamic vinaigrette,” “Girard’s white balsamic vinaigrette,” or “longhorn white balsamic vinaigrette recipe” copycat versions, a homemade option is fresh and customizable.
+Compared to many bottled white balsamic vinaigrettes, a homemade version is fresher and easy to customize.

 Friendly for Different Diets